Blood: Functions and Properties of Blood

 Physical Characteristics of Blood

-Blood is a complex fluid with several important physical characteristics.
-These characteristics include blood volume, temperature, pH, color, viscosity, clotting, and flow rate.
+Blood is a specialized fluid with several important physical characteristics that enable it to perform vital functions in the body.
+These characteristics include blood volume, temperature, pH, color, viscosity, clotting ability, and flow dynamics.

 Components of Blood